-According to the Federal Act on Patents for Inventions (PatA), patents for inventions are granted for new inventions applicable in industry.
+a.
+Inventions (e.g. patents, supplementary protection certificates, rights in trade secrets, confidential information and/or know-how); According to the Federal Act on Patents for Inventions (PatA), patents for inventions are granted for new inventions applicable in industry.
 Anything that is obvious having regard to the state of the art is not patentable as an invention.
+Certain inventions are excluded from patentability, such as gene sequences, methods of medical treatment or mere computer programs.
 In addition, on application and subject to statutory conditions, supplementary protection certificates can be granted for the active ingredients or combination of active ingredients of medicinal products.

-No exclusive intellectual property rights are granted to trade secrets or other confidential information and know-how.
+Under Swiss law, protection of an invention as a utility model is not available and the Federal Council (the Swiss government) recently abandoned its plan to introduce a utility model as part of the partial revision of the PatA that is currently underway.No exclusive intellectual property rights are granted to trade secrets or other confidential information and know-how.
 In case of unauthorized disclosure or exploitation of such information, contractual provisions, unfair competition law and/or criminal law may provide protection.

-According to the Federal Act on the Protection of Trade Marks and Indications of Source (TmPA), distinctive signs may be protected as trademarks, provided they are neither misleading nor contrary to public policy, morality or applicable law.

-The TmPA also provides for the protection of so-called

-guarantee marks and collective marks.
-A guarantee mark is a sign that is used by several undertakings and which serves to guarantee the quality, geographical origin, the method of manufacture or other characteristics common to goods or services of such undertakings.
+b.
+Brands (e.g. trade marks, cause of action in passing off, rights to prevent unfair competition, association marks, certification marks, hallmarks, designations of origin, geographical indications, traditional speciality guarantees); According to the Federal Act on the Protection of Trade Marks and Indications of Source (TmPA), distinctive signs may be protected as trademarks, provided they are neither misleading nor contrary to public policy, morality or applicable law.
+The TmPA also provides for the protection of so-called guarantee marks and collective marks.
+A guarantee mark is a sign that is used by several undertakings and which serves to guarantee the guality, geographical origin, the method of manufacture or other characteristics common to goods or services of such undertakings.
 A collective mark is a sign of an association of manufacturing, trading or service undertakings, which serves to distinguish the goods or services of the members of the association from those of other undertakings.